DUNS Transition: New Requirements for Federal Funding

 If you need assistance with your SAM.gov account or have other technical issues, please visit the Federal Service Desk at FSD.gov to search for frequently asked questions.

-2. My organization is NOT already registered in SAM.gov.
+2. My organization is NOT registered in SAM.gov.

-3. When should I start using my Unique Entity ID (SAM)?
+3. When should I start using my Unique Entity ID (UEI)?

-The National Endowment for the Arts started using UEI as of April 4, 2022.
+The National Endowment for the Arts, Mid-America Arts Alliance, and state arts agencies started using UEI on April 4, 2022.
 We suggest you take care of getting your UEI sooner rather than later.
+It is free to complete an entity registration.

 4. I have another question.